syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-paragraphs.md

 ## Applying Paragraph formatting

-Each paragraph in a slide can has its own formatting types such as alignment, indent etc. The following code example demonstrates how to format a paragraph in PowerPoint presentation.
+Each paragraph in a slide can have its own formatting types such as alignment, indent etc. The following code example demonstrates how to format a paragraph in PowerPoint presentation.

 {% tabs %}